Hacker0x01/docs.hackerone.com/docs/changelog/2015/july.md

 ![july_2015_directory](./images/july_2015_directory.png)

 ### GitHub Integration
-We not enable you to integrate HackerOne with GitHub.
+We now enable you to integrate HackerOne with GitHub.

 ### Disclosure Summary
 Programs and hackers can now summarize the content of a public disclosure in the summary field.